 This example should clarify that in his object-related studies FOUCAULT links the procedure of his analysis of power with his analysis of discourse.
 He investigates namely-beginning with the question concerning the (trans-) formational process of the modern form of subjectivation-which object or area of knowledge is discursively produced, the question of which logic is implemented to engender the terminology, who the authority is that speaks about the object, and, finally, which strategic goals in this discursive practice are being pursued.
 Furthermore, he investigates through which authorities of authorization as well as technologies of power these discursive practices in which field of power relations are supported or implemented, and which power-strategic goals they serve.
-Beginning with several statements and relations of power, there enters into the procedure of the Foucauldian dispositive analysis reconstructed here an analysis of the relations of power (in addition to the analysis of relations of discourse) and an analysis of the interplay in the form of discursive and power formations.
+Beginning with several statements and relations of power, there enters into the procedure of the Foucauldian dispositive analysis of relations of discourse) and an analysis of the interplay in the form of discursive and power formations.
 [36]

-With a view to the preceding, I would now like to lay out the following variegated and interdependent levels of investigation:35 For the analysis of discursive relations, one can (with FOUCAULT) distinguish between the levels of the object or area of knowledge, the enunciative modalities, the construction of concepts, and the strategic choice.
+With a view to the preceding, I would now like to lay out the following variegated and interdependent levels of investigation: For the analysis of discursive relations, one can (with FOUCAULT) distinguish between the levels of the object or area of knowledge, the enunciative modalities, the construction of concepts, and the strategic choice.
 In view of the analysis of the relations of power, I speak then of a field of power relations, the authority of authorization, the technologies of power, and the strategies of power.
 If one connects these discourse-analytical

-33 See FOUCAULT (1976a, p.34).
+See FOUCAULT (1976a, p.34).

-34 See also DREYFUS and RABINOW (1987, p.210).
+See also DREYFUS and RABINOW (1987, p.210).

-35 All these levels are interdependent and thus are characterized by mutual dependencies; therefore, the actors involved must be distinguished from their practices.
+All these levels are interdependent and thus are characterized by mutual dependencies; therefore, the actors involved must be distinguished from their practices.